GAMMAGARD LIQUID FAQ

 GAMMAGARD LIQUID is a ready-to-use liquid medicine that contains immunoglobulin (Ig) antibodies, which protect the body against infection.
 These antibodies, collected from healthy people, replace the missing antibodies in PI patients.

-GAMMAGARD LIQUID treatment is used to treat patients with primary immunodeficiency (PI) diseases.
+GAMMAGARD LIQUID treatment is used to treat people 2 years and older with primary immunodeficiency (PI) diseases.
 There are many forms of PI.
 The most common types of PI result in an inability to make a very important type of protein called antibodies, which help the body fight off infections from bacteria or viruses.
 GAMMAGARD LIQUID is made from human plasma that is donated by healthy people.
 It may carry a risk of transmitting viruses.1

 To learn more, visit our GAMMAGARD LIQUID section.